3q1/3q1/README.md

-# Hi there 👋
-Hello!
-I'm a full-stack web developer since 2016, passionate about making swag websites.
+## Hey there! 👋
+I'm a software engineering student, specialising in full-stack web development - with my programming expertise stemming as far back as 2016.
+Some of the websites I've worked on have amassed thousands of users!

 A lot of my work unfortunately isn't open source - however I do make some fun things from time to time that I'll add here.

 ---